kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

     compositeDisposable.add(disposable);

-Apart from `DisposableSubscriber`, there's also a `ResourceSubscriber` which implements Disposable (no idea why you would use one over the other).

-There's also a `DefaultSubscriber` which doesn't implement the Disposable interface, so you can't use it with `subscribeWith`.
+Apart from `DisposableSubscriber`, there's also a `ResourceSubscriber` which implements Disposable.
+There's also a `DefaultSubscriber` which doesn't implement the Disposable interface, so you can't use it with `subscribeWith` (you could use it but you wouldn't get anything Disposable out of it).

+It seems like both DisposableSubscriber and ResourceSubscriber do the same thing.
+Why do both of these exist you ask?

+The original 1.x Subscriber had the ability to take Subscriptions which allowed "disposing" the additional resources that particular Subscriber needed when the lifecycle ended or the Subscriber got unsubscribed.
+Since 2.x Subscriber is an interface declared externally, the old functionality had to be implemented via a separate abstract class: "ResourceSubscriber".
+A key difference is you can create and associate Disposable resources with it and dispose them together from within the onError() and onComplete() methods you implement.
+Have a look at the example from [within the docs](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/subscribers/ResourceSubscriber.html)

 # to .clear or to .dispose